 If tenants have doubts about who is authorised to do certain repairs or the qualifications of attending trades people, contact the Victorian Building Authority.

-If a tenant receives a Notice to Vacate immediately after asking for repairs, the tenant should seek legal advice immediately about challenging the notice as being retaliatory.
+If a tenant receives a Notice to Vacate immediately after asking for repairs (or exercising any other right under the RT Act), the tenant should seek legal advice immediately about challenging the notice as being retaliatory.

 While dismissing notices for retaliation are strictly limited to “no reason” and “end of fixed term” notices to vacate, the circumstances will still likely inform VCAT’s decision.